Jan. 6: Trump spurned aides' pleas to call off Capitol mob

 “I thought that Jan.
 6 2021, was one of the darkest days in our nation’s history,” said former White House aide Sarah Matthews testifying before the panel.
 “And President Trump was treating it as a celebratory occasion.
 So it just further cemented my decision to resign.”

-The committee played audio of Gen. Mark Milley, chairman of the Joint Chiefs of Staff, reacting with surprise to the former president’s reaction to the attack.
+The committee played audio of Gen. Mark Milley, chairman of the Joint Chiefs of Staff, reacting with surprise to the former president’s inaction during the attack.

 “You’re the commander-in-chief.
 You’ve got an assault going on on the Capitol of the United States of America.
 And there’s Nothing?
 No call?
 Nothing Zero?” he said.

-Earlier, an irate Trump demanded to be taken to the Capitol after his supporters had stormed the building, well aware of the deadly attack, but then returned to the White House and did nothing to call off the violence, despite appeals from family and close adviser,, witnesses testified.
+After the rally speech, an irate Trump demanded to be taken to the Capitol after his supporters had stormed the building, well aware of the deadly attack, but his security team refused.

-At the Capitol, the mob was chanting “Hang Mike Pence,” testified Matt Pottinger, a deputy national security adviser for Trump, as Trump tweeted his condemnation of his vice president.
+“Within 15 minutes of leaving the stage, President Trump knew that the Capitol was besieged and under attack,” said Rep. Elaine Luria, D-Va.

-Meanwhile, recordings of Secret Service radio transmissions revealed agents asking for messages to be relayed telling their families goodbye.
+At the Capitol, the mob was chanting “Hang Mike Pence,” testified Pottinger, as Trump tweeted his condemnation of his vice president.

-An irate Trump demanded to be taken to the Capitol after the supporters he sent laid siege, well aware of the deadly attack and that some in the mob were armed but refusing to call it off as they fought to reverse his election defeat, witnesses told the committee.
+And in a gripping moment, the panel showed Trump refusing to deliver a speech the next day declaring the election was over, his daughter, Ivanka Trump, heard off camera, encouraging him to read the script.

-Trump had dispatched the crowd to Capitol Hill in heated rally remarks at the Ellipse behind the White House, and “within 15 minutes of leaving the stage, President Trump knew that the Capitol was besieged and under attack,” said committee member Elaine Luria, D-Va.
+“Presidents' words matter,” said Luria, D-Va., a former Naval officer on the panel.
+“We know that many of the rioters were listening to President Trump.”

-She said the panel had received testimony the confirming the powerful previous account of former White House aide Hutchinson of an altercation involving Trump as he insisted the Secret Service drive him to the Capitol.
+Luria said the panel had received testimony the confirming the powerful previous account of former White House aide Cassidy Hutchinson of an altercation involving Trump as he insisted the Secret Service drive him to the Capitol.

 Among the witnesses testifying Thursday in a recorded video was retired District of Columbia Metropolitan Police Department Sgt.
 Mark Robinson who told the committee that Trump was well aware of the number of weapons in the crowd of his supporters but wanted to go regardless.